hackerb9/ugrep/README.md

 	    😍	U+1F60D SMILING FACE WITH HEART-SHAPED EYES
 	    😻	U+1F63B	SMILING CAT FACE WITH HEART-SHAPED EYES

-	Note: output from all examples has been excerpted.
-(You'd be amazed how many heart emojis Unicode has.)

 * Arguments on the command line have an implicit wildcard between them:
 	    $ ugrep right.*gle
 	    $ ugrep right gle       # Equivalent
 	    »	U+00BB	RIGHT-POINTING DOUBLE ANGLE QUOTATION MARK